- Keke Rosberg

 Qatar GP 2025 – Race Recap, Results and Key Moments

-Lights out: Verstappen escapes, chaos behind
+Lights out at Lusail: Verstappen escapes, chaos behind

 When the lights went out, Verstappen made exactly the kind of launch he needed.
 He covered the inside line into Turn 1, avoided any wheel-to-wheel drama and exited the opening complex with clean air.
-Behind him, Oscar Piastri had to fight hard to hold position, while Carlos Sainz and Lando Norris were immediately involved in a tight scrap with the cars around them.
+Behind him, Oscar Piastri had to fight hard to hold his position, while Carlos Sainz and Lando Norris were immediately involved in a tight scrap with the cars around them.

 That first lap set the tone: Verstappen up front with the race under control, Piastri trying to stay in DRS range, and Sainz and Norris juggling attack and defence in a very compressed top six.